-At this point you have set the sag of your vehicle by adjusting the MAIN air chamber pressure and you have set the EVOL air chamber pressure, per the supplemental setup sheet.
+At this point you have set the sag of your vehicle by adjusting the MAIN air chamber pressure.
 Consequently, your spring force should be near its optimal setting.
-If you feel that the front of the vehicle is too low as you are riding, increase the MAIN air chamber pressure by 2 PSI; if the vehicle is too high, decrease the MAIN air chamber pressure by 2 PSI.
+If you feel that the front of the vehicle is too low as you are riding, increase the MAIN air chamber pressure by 2 PSI.
+If the vehicle is too high, decrease the MAIN air chamber pressure by 2 PSI.

-If you feel that you are crashing through your available travel too quickly on big bumps, try increasing the EVOL air chamber pressure by 10 PSI; conversely, if you feel that you are not fully utilizing your available travel, try decreasing the EVOL air chamber pressure by 10 PSI.
+If you feel that you are crashing through your available travel too quickly on big bumps, try increasing the EVOL air chamber pressure by 10 PSI.
+Conversely, if you feel that you are not fully utilizing your available travel, try decreasing the EVOL air chamber pressure by 10 PSI.